-The White Paper for International Voluntary Service (2011-2021)) draws the strategic objectives for Cultural Heritage and Diversity with the vision to ‘Preserving, protecting, and promoting cultural heritage and diversity through International Voluntary Service activities in order to foster mutual understanding and respect within the global community’.
+The White Paper for International Voluntary Service (2011-2021) outlines the strategic objectives for Cultural Heritage and Diversity with the vision of ‘Preserving, protecting, and promoting cultural heritage and diversity through International Voluntary Service activities in order to foster mutual understanding and respect within the global community’.

-Heritage has been an important element of local communities where IVS organisations have set up projects since 1920 (1st workcamp).
-Throughout the years organisations, mainly in Europe, have developed cooperation with various stakeholders, involving young and adult volunteers in the protection, preservation and valorisation of our tangible and intangible heritage.
+Heritage is an important element of local communities where IVS organisations have set up projects since 1920 (1st workcamp).
+Throughout the years organisations, mainly in Europe, have forged cooperation with various stakeholders, incorporating youth and adult volunteers in the protection, preservation and valorisation of tangible and intangible heritage.
 This topic has been taken until recent years in other regions of the world demonstrating the value of non-formal learning as the IVS educational approach to disseminate the values and expertise developed at the inter-governmental level to a large public and in particular to young people, based on a dynamic dialogue between the different stakeholders.

 The aim of this project is to work towards the strategic objectives of the White Paper and to promote the work of IVS organisations and NFL, whilst valorising local customs and the diversity of these.

-The world is under an increasing threat from globalisation and extremism; these two factors contribute to the breaking down of cultural norms, traditions and the destruction and loss of heritage sites.
+The world is under an increasing threat from globalisation and extremism; these two factors contribute to the decomposition of cultural norms, traditions and the destruction and loss of heritage sites.

-This project will celebrate both tangible and intangible heritage and to revel in the diversity of this heritage.
-The applicant organisations propose actions which focus on food, culture, language, cultural and natural sites indigenous traditions etc. The aim is to be as diverse as possible and to show the richness of this diversity and to include local people as educators, emphasizing the bottom up approach of IVS and the work in local communities and with young people with fewer opportunities.
+This project will commend both tangible and intangible heritage and revel in the diversity of this heritage.
+The applicant organisations propose actions which focus on food, culture, language, cultural and natural sites indigenous traditions etc. The aim is to be as diverse as possible and to present the richness of this diversity and to include local people as educators, emphasizing the bottom up approach of IVS and the work in local communities and with young people with fewer opportunities.

 This project will last 24-months and our partners are grassroots IVS organisations from Africa, Asia and Europe.
 The project consists of four actions that all use different methods for reaching the objectives set by the White Paper: